 The interpretation is important as, if it is the former, a worker could technically be required to work for 12 consecutive days, subject to the employer complying with the other requirements of the WTD.

 Mr Maio Marques Da Rosa (the employee) worked for Varzim Sol (the casino) as a casino operator.
 The casino operated for 12 hours a day on 364 days of the year.
 During the period from 2008 to 2009, he was occasionally required to work for seven consecutive days.

 After he was made redundant, he claimed that the casino had not given him a weekly rest period of 24 hours in accordance with Portuguese law.
 In particular, he argued that the weekly rest period was not provided at the appropriate time and that it should have been given, at the latest, after six consecutive working days.

 This case may be of particular relevance to boarding schools where, for example, it is necessary for a member of boarding staff to work for more than seven consecutive days.
-While the UK Supreme Court (and some other UK courts) are, as a result of Brexit, free to depart from the decision, it makes it clear that this would not breach the WTD, provided the worker is given 24 hours consecutive rest at some point during each seven day reference period.
+While the UK Supreme Court (and some other UK courts) are, as a result of Brexit, free to depart from the decision, it makes it clear that this would not breach the WTD, provided the worker is given 24 hours consecutive rest at some point during each seven-day reference period.
 However, it’s not just boarding staff that will feel the relevance here; the issue touches multiple occupations – this is particularly true for those who work in hospitality, catering, and other roles which require long hours over consecutive days.

-Whilst this clarification is to be welcomed, schools should continue to apply care when determining rotas for staff who work atypical hours.
-Aside from the requirements of the WTR, there will, inevitably, be considerations of risk, health and safety and efficiency where staff are required to work for consecutive periods without rest and a common sense approach should be taken.
+Whilst clarification of this kind is welcomed, schools should continue to apply care when determining rotas for staff who work atypical hours.
+Aside from the requirements of the WTR, there will, inevitably, be considerations of risk, health and safety and efficiency where staff are required to work for consecutive periods without rest and a common-sense approach should be taken.